barvaliyavishal/realtime-transaction-reconciliation/README.md

 3. Used Glue plus Iceberg for open table format and metadata decoupling.
 4. Kept raw bronze and derived aggregates separate for auditability.
 5. Added reconciliation status logic usable for control dashboards and alerting.
+6. Orchestrated the daily batch and reconciliation pipeline with an Airflow DAG using task dependencies and a daily schedule.

 ## Troubleshooting Guide